Sydney Trains: Ticketing and costs

-Sydney Trains uses the Opal card ticketing system, which was introduced in April 2014.
+Sydney Trains uses the Opal card ticketing system, which was introduced in April 2014, replacing an earlier magnetic stripe ticketing system.
+Passengers pay by tapping on at their origin, and tapping off at their destination.
 The fare system is fully integrated – trips involving suburban, metro and intercity services are calculated as a single fare and there is no interchange penalty.
 Students who use the Sydney Trains network to get to and from schools can apply for a free school Opal card.
 Opal is valid on bus, ferry, and light rail services.
 Separate fares apply for these modes.
 The following table lists Opal fares for reusable smartcards and single-trip tickets: